xupengfe/rop_hack/README.txt

 2
 # value 2 means ASLR setting is enabled.
 Address Space Layout Randomization (ASLR) is a memory-protection process for operating systems that guards against buffer-overflow attacks. ...
 ASLR is used today on Linux, Windows, and MacOS systems.

-xpf@xpf-desktop:~/code/PracticalRet2Libc-master/src/presentation$ python -c 'print "A"*28 + "BBBB"' | ./vuln2
+xpf@xpf-desktop:~/code/PracticalRet2Libc-master/src/presentation$ python2 -c 'print "A"*28 + "BBBB"' | ./vuln2
 What is the password:
 Incorrect password!
 Segmentation fault (core dumped)